Alain Vigneault: Vancouver Canucks

 With the departure of captain Markus Näslund in the 2008 off-season, Vigneault and team management controversially selected Roberto Luongo as the Canucks' new captain, despite NHL rules forbidding goaltenders to be chosen for the position.
 Luongo became the first goaltender to captain an NHL team in 60 years, though he was not permitted to wear the captain's "C" on his jersey, nor was he permitted to perform the traditional on-ice duties of a captain in the NHL (such as speaking to the referees on behalf of the coach).
-Under new leadership and management, Vigneault and the Canucks returned to the post-season and won their second Northwest Division title in three years.
-They were once again defeated in the second round, however; this time by the Chicago Blackhawks.
+Under new leadership and management, Vigneault and the Canucks returned to the postseason and won their second Northwest Division title in three years.
+They swept the sixth-seeded St. Louis Blues in the first round of the 2009 playoffs but were once again defeated in the second round, however; this time by the fourth-seeded Chicago Blackhawks in six games.

 About to enter the final year of his contract in 2009–10, Vigneault was signed to a three-year extension in September 2009.
-The Canucks matched their franchise-best 49 wins from Vigneault's first season and repeated as Northwest Division champions.
-Though for a second consecutive year, they were eliminated by the Blackhawks in the second round.
+The Canucks matched their franchise-best 49 wins from Vigneault's first season and repeated as Northwest Division champions and as the third seed in the West for the second consecutive season and third time in four seasons.
+The Canucks defeated the Los Angeles Kings in six games the first round of the 2010 playoffs before being eliminated by the Chicago Blackhawks in the second round in six games for the second consecutive year.

-After finishing near the top of their conference for the majority of Vigneault's tenure with the team up to the 2009–10 season, the Canucks won their first-ever Presidents' Trophy as the league's best regular season team after a franchise year of 54 wins and 117 points.
-They advanced to the Stanley Cup Finals for the first time since 1994, but lost the championship in seven games to the Boston Bruins.
-Vigneault earned his third nomination for the Jack Adams Award in 2011, but lost to Dan Bylsma of the Pittsburgh Penguins.
-The following year, the Canucks repeated as Presidents' Trophy champions.
-During the season, Vigneault became the most winning coach in Canucks' history with his 247th victory with the team, a 3–0 shutout against the Colorado Avalanche on November 23, 2011.
-At 427 games, it took him 97 fewer contests than his predecessor, Crawford, to set the mark.
-Though the league's best regular season team once more in 2011–12, the Canucks were eliminated from the 2012 Stanley Cup playoffs in the first round; losing in five games to the eventual champion, the eighth-seeded Los Angeles Kings.
+After finishing near the top of their conference for the majority of Vigneault's tenure with the team up to the 2009–10 season, the Canucks won their first-ever Presidents' Trophy as the league's best regular season team after a franchise year of 54 wins and 117 points for the 2010–11 season.
+In the 2011 playoffs, they advanced to the Stanley Cup Final for the first time since 1994, but lost the series in seven games to the Boston Bruins, one win short from winning the Stanley Cup and giving up a 3–2 series lead in the process.
+Vigneault earned his third nomination for the Jack Adams Award, but lost to Dan Bylsma of the Pittsburgh Penguins.

-During the 2013 playoffs, the Canucks were swept in the first round by the San Jose Sharks.
-Vigneault was fired by the Canucks on May 22, 2013.
+The 2011–12 season saw the Canucks repeat as the Presidents' Trophy winners.
+During the season on November 23, 2011, Vigneault became the most winning coach in Canucks history with his 247th victory with the team, a 3–0 shutout win against the Colorado Avalanche.
+At 427 games, it took him 97 fewer contests than his predecessor, Marc Crawford, to set the mark.
+Though the league's best regular season team once more in 2011–12, the Canucks were eliminated from the 2012 playoffs in the first round; losing in five games to the eventual champion, the eighth-seeded Los Angeles Kings.

+On May 23, 2012, a month after the Canucks upset against the Kings, Vigneault signed a two-year extension with the Canucks for an undisclosed amount.